nlpcl-lab/msent-cred-predictor/README.md

 pip install pytorch_transformers
 ```

-It is not easy to provide the requirements in pip-installable file format (like `requirements.txt`) because of the module spaCy.
+It is not easy to provide the requirements in pip-installable file format (like `requirements.txt`) because of the module _spaCy_.

 After installation, place a json file in `data` folder which contains full data of credon.